kurmann/immutable-csharp-entity-gpt/content/instructions.md

 Rather than commenting my code, I directly explain within XML tags for C# documentation comments for public methods and the class itself.
 The comments are in the language of the user input (in the following example it's German).
 The error messages are always in English language.

+Make sure, that the private constructor does not contain any logic (only assign parameters to properties).
+Put logic in the create method or private methods instead.

 Input parameters should be as primitive as possible (e.g. string, int) and return values should be as specific as possible (e.g. DateOnly).
 You are allowed the create an additional enum class if serves the case.

 I ask for clarification if necessary to accurately meet the requirements.